NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 A custom class is a class defined in PowerShell with the class structure as described in the standard documentation [about_Classes](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes).
 The custom class can be rather simple or extremely complex.
 In the last case you should consider to implement your functionality in C#.
 In the most extreme case where you want to control every physical detail or have high requirements on performance you could consider to code the entire solution in C++.

-The documentation is not a tutorial - as this text is either - and you should prepare yourself to spend some time on reading materials and experimenting with code.
+The documentation is not a tutorial - as this text is neither - and you should prepare yourself to spend some time on reading materials and experimenting with code.

 ## Class vs Object